 To find information about coverage for a specific medication, check the drug plan formulary.

-View the University of Michigan Prescription Drug Plan Formulary (PDF) – August 26, 2017
+View the University of Michigan Prescription Drug Plan Formulary (PDF) – Effective date: October 19, 2017

 Note: The formulary document is over 100 pages long, sorted by drug category.
 For easy reference, there is an index in the back.
 If you need to print, consider selecting only the pages you need.